nicodeas/Gro/tests/testing_manual.md

 3. Login with the admin account

-- Ensure that the Account, Journal, Game, Activity, Admin and Logout buttons are now present
+- Ensure that the Game, Activity, Admin and Logout buttons are now present

 - Perform the daily tasks for the game and check the activity and journal pages for the updated content